bugdea1er/defer/README.md

 ### CMake integration

-You can also use the CMake interface target `defer::defer` and described belowю
+You can also use the CMake interface target `defer::defer` and described below:

 #### Embedded